edomin/samples/README.md

 attempt to implement signal handling with backtraces using addr2line utility.
 Based on
 [tutorial by Job Vranish](https://spin.atomicobject.com/2013/01/13/exceptions-stack-traces-c/) (Some code copypasted.
-Original pieces of code by Job Vanish [released to public domain](https://gist.github.com/jvranish/4441299#gistcomment-1385251)).
+Original pieces of code by Job Vranish [released to public domain](https://gist.github.com/jvranish/4441299#gistcomment-1385251)).
 Also implemented correct (relatively) output of line numbers of function loaded from shared object via dlopen.